IoIxD/The-Labyrinth-Livesplit.Autosplitter/README.md

 In absense of a launcher, you'll need to extract the .zip and put the .class files in your minecraft.jar.

-After installing it, the corresponding `.dll` file needs to be placed in the appropriate natives directory for your Minecraft instance so that it can be run at runtime.
-If you don't know what the directory is, the mod will print it out when it tries to load it; since you can get to the title screen without copying the file, you can simply load into a world, have the game crash, and check the logs for whatever the directory is.
+If you want the autosplitter to work, then after installing it, the corresponding `.dll` file needs to be placed in the appropriate natives directory for your Minecraft instance so that it can be run at runtime.
+If you don't know what the directory is, the mod will print it out when it tries to load it, something that happens when you open up a world.

 ![alt text](img/prismlauncher_natives_print.png)